-All access and egress into, out of and through the buildings must be maintained at all times, in corridors and in classrooms - to allow safe evacuation and access in an emergency and to avoid accidents by tripping.

-All doors on escape routes and final exit doors must be kept clear and unlocked during occupation of the buildings.
+- 8.1 All access and egress into, out of and through the buildings must be maintained at all times, in corridors and in classrooms to allow safe evacuation and access in an emergency and to avoid accidents by tripping. - 8.2 8.2 All doors on escape routes and final exit doors must be kept clear and unlocked during occupation of the buildings.
+Fire doors must be shut at all times.

 This is the responsibility of all staff as well as of the Estates Director.
-The head of school maintenance is regularly trained by the H&S manager and has site-specific responsibilities in terms of ensuring Safe Systems of work are updated, risk assessments are carried out (when needed with the H&S manager) and that all site team attend regular regulatory H&S site specific training.
+The Estates Director receives regular health & safety and other relevant training and has site-specific responsibilities in terms of ensuring Safe Systems of work are updated, risk assessments are carried out and that all site team attend regular regulatory H&S site specific training.
+The Head of Compliance delivers health & safety training to all new staff as part of the induction process and also during the inset day at the beginning of each academic year.